nathanhitchcock/BurntOut/docs/index.md

 - `assets/` — Game assets (audio, images, music, sfx, sprites, backgrounds, vfx, ui, etc.)
 - (No long-lived `archive/`) Remove unused assets and scenes.
 Only retain files referenced by active scenes or documented as part of current features.
 - `docs/` — Project documentation, FAQ, and style guides.
-- `scenes/` — All Godot scenes, organized by area (e.g., overworld, ui, puzzles, defenses).
+- `scenes/` — All Godot scenes, organized by area (e.g., overworld, ui, puzzles, corp office).
 - `scenes/autoload/` — Scenes used as autoloads (singletons) for global systems.
 - `scripts/` — All GDScript files, organized by feature (ui, puzzles, player, autoload).
 - `scripts/autoload/` — Scripts used as autoloads (singletons).